PowerShell: Scripting

-Windows PowerShell includes a dynamically typed scripting language which can implement complex operations using cmdlets imperatively.
-The scripting language supports variables, functions, branching (if-then-else), loops (while, do, for, and foreach), structured error/exception handling and closures/lambda expressions, as well as integration with .NET.
+PowerShell includes a dynamically typed language for scripting which can implement complex operations using cmdlets imperatively.
+The language supports variables, functions, branching (if-then-else), loops (while, do, for, and foreach), structured error/exception handling and closures/lambda expressions, as well as integration with .NET.
 Variables in PowerShell scripts are prefixed with $.
 Variables can be assigned any value, including the output of cmdlets.
 Strings can be enclosed either in single quotes or in double quotes: when using double quotes, variables will be expanded even if they are inside the quotation marks.
-Enclosing the path to a file in braces preceded by a dollar sign (as in ${C:\foo.txt}) creates a reference to the contents of the file.
+Enclosing the path to a file in braces preceded by a dollar sign (as in ${C:\foo.txt}), known as namespace variable notation, creates a reference to the contents of the file.
 If it is used as an L-value, anything assigned to it will be written to the file.
 When used as an R-value, the contents of the file will be read.
 If an object is assigned, it is serialized before being stored.